jbuhacoff/nodejs-mybc-util/README.md

 ------------

-If you're already using SpongyCastle, here is how to create a drop-in replacement with a newer version (the artifactIds may differ so you will need to update this in your dependency management system):
+If you're already using SpongyCastle, here is how to create a drop-in replacement with a newer version (the `artifactId` may differ so you will need to update this in your dependency management system):

 ```